neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 No questions to answer - just click to confirm.

 ## [Section 6: Miscellaneous] - Installing packages(apt)
-Describes how to use `apt` to install new packages (software) into Linux
+Describes how to use `apt` to install new packages (software) in Linux.

 No questions to answer - just click to confirm.